pwaldhauer/facesort/README.md

 ## Why?

-Every hour I'm snapping a picture of myself using my Webcam.
+Every hour my webcam snaps a picture.
 Sometimes I'm not at my desk, so there are quite a few pictures without me, that sucks!
 Sorting them manually sucks, too.
 AUTOMATE EVERYTHING.

 ## License